Melanie Hallows, MBACP (Accred)

 I am a BACP Accredited Counsellor with experience supporting clients with a variety of issues ranging from depression, anxiety, confidence and self-esteem, bereavement, separation and divorce and supporting survivors of domestic abuse.
 I also have experience working with children and young people and a special interest in supporting Parents with their emotional wellbeing thereby providing the foundations for raising resilient children and enhancing family relationships.

-I have provided support with a variety of issues ranging from loss, bereavement, domestic abuse, self-harm, drug and alcohol addiction and anxiety and depression.
-I have particular experience supporting adults with relationship issues ranging from relationship difficulties with partners, children, wider family and in the workplace, to supporting adults with issues relating to separation and divorce, co-parenting, custody issues and domestic abuse.
-I also have gained significant experience supporting adults coming to terms with the impact of historical abuse including emotional, physical, sexual abuse and neglect.
+I have worked for the last 7 years for a leading Children's Mental Health Charity providing therapeutic support to both Parents and Children.
+I have gained experience offering support with a variety of child related issues ranging from loss, bereavement, domestic abuse, self-harm, anxiety and depression, bullying, low self-esteem and special educational needs.
+I also have specific experience in supporting adults with issues relating to affairs and betrayals, separation and divorce, co-parenting and custody issues and wider relationship issues including relationship difficulties with partners, children, extended family and within the workplace.
+I have also gained experience supporting adults coming to terms with the impact of historical abuse including emotional, physical, sexual abuse and neglect.